 Nurse Anne Graham is controversially - but rightly - acquitted of murder after her elderly patient dies in suspicious circumstances.
 Changing her name she gets a position nursing ...
 See full summary »

 Davey Fenwick leaves his mining village on a university scholarship intent on returning to better support the miners against the owners.
 But he falls in love with Jenny who gets him to ...
 See full summary »

-A group of conscripts are called up into the infantry during WWII.
-At first they appear a hopeless bunch but their sergeant and Lieutenant have faith in them and mould them into a good team.
-When they go into action in N. Africa they realise what it's all about.Written by
+A group of draftees are called up into the infantry during World War II.
+At first, they appear to be a hopeless bunch, but their Sergeant and Lieutenant have faith in them and mould them into a good team.
+When they go into action in North Africa, they realize what it's all about.Written by

 Steve Crook <email@example.com>

 The version seen on American TV under the alternate title "The Immortal Battalion" has been re-edited and extensively cut (from 115 to 91 or 86 minutes) by Ed Fitz with an added preface and epilogue by war correspondent Quentin Reynolds.
 See more »

 Jerrie's attacked and broken through our front lines!

 (Minor Spoilers) One of the very best war movies to be made while WWII was still in progress with almost no hint of propaganda and false or movie-like heroism on the part of the good guys a squad,not battalion, of British Tommies in the North African desert.
 Released in London on June 6, 1944 D-Day, the film was released in the USA a year later as "The Immortal Battalion, "The Way Ahead" couldn't have come at a better time with the Allies and Nazis in a life and death struggle on the beaches of Normandy.